Cover Story | Digital Health Solutions in Cardiovascular Medicine

 - Motwani M, Dey D, Berman DS, et al. Eur Heart J 2017;38:500-07.

-Keywords: ACC Publications, Cardiology Magazine, Algorithms, Angiography, Arrhythmias, Cardiac, Artificial Intelligence, Atrial Fibrillation, Biomedical Technology, Biosensing Techniques, Blood Pressure, Blood Pressure Determination, Cardiovascular Diseases, Caregivers, Cellular Phone, Consumer Product Safety, Counseling, Critical Pathways, Decision Making, Dyspnea, Echocardiography, Electrocardiography, Epidemiologic Studies, Health Personnel, Heart, Heart Failure, Heart Rate, Internet, Leadership, Artificial Intelligence, Malus, Medication Adherence, Motivation, Neural Networks (Computer), Outcome Assessment (Health Care), Outcome Assessment (Health Care), Physical Examination, Physician-Patient Relations, Physicians, Physicians, Primary Care, Pilot Projects, Point-of-Care Systems, Quality of Life, Reading, Referral and Consultation, Risk Factors, Software, Students, Medical, Telemedicine, United States Food and Drug Administration
+Keywords: ACC Publications, Cardiology Magazine, Algorithms, Angiography, Arrhythmias, Cardiac, Artificial Intelligence, Atrial Fibrillation, Biomedical Technology, Biosensing Techniques, Blood Pressure, Blood Pressure Determination, Cardiovascular Diseases, Caregivers, Cell Phone, Consumer Product Safety, Counseling, Critical Pathways, Decision Making, Dyspnea, Echocardiography, Electrocardiography, Epidemiologic Studies, Health Personnel, Heart, Heart Failure, Heart Rate, Internet, Leadership, Artificial Intelligence, Malus, Medication Adherence, Motivation, Neural Networks, Computer, Outcome Assessment, Health Care, Outcome Assessment, Health Care, Physical Examination, Physician-Patient Relations, Physicians, Physicians, Primary Care, Pilot Projects, Point-of-Care Systems, Quality of Life, Reading, Referral and Consultation, Risk Factors, Software, Students, Medical, Telemedicine, United States Food and Drug Administration

 < Back to Listings